OSGConnect/tutorial-ScalingUp-R/README.md

 ## Create and test an R Script

-Create an R script by typing the following into a file called `mcpi.R`:
+Our code is a simple R script that does the estimation.
+It takes in a single argument, simply for the purposes of differentiating the jobs.
+If you didn't run the tutorial command to generate files, create an R script by typing the following into a file called `mcpi.R`:

 	#!/usr/bin/env Rscript